BalasubramanianU/health-plan-API/README.md

 - `GET` request with localhost:3000/v1/plan/1234vxc2324sdf-501 with the header `If-None-Match: ce0482a9a2aab5133a68d4f26ca2d042`.
 The header value is the ETag value taken from POST response.
 Returns `304`
 - Same `GET` request again without `If-None-Match` header or with incorrect value in it.
 Returns `200` with the appropriate value of the objectId in the URL
+- Similarly, for `GET`, with no plan id to fetch all the plans
 - `DELETE` request with localhost:3000/v1/plan/1234vxc2324sdf-501.
 Returns `204` for success
 - `PATCH` request with localhost:3000/v1/plan/1234vxc2324sdf-501.
 Returns `200` with the updated `ETag` for success.
 The payload for it would be